Chicago Car Accident Lawyer

 Chicago has seen an alarming spike in the number of hit-and-run accidents in the city in recent years.
 On average, the city sees approximately 100 car accidents each day involving drivers who leave the scene.
 These crashes frequently cause incapacitating injuries.
 Oftentimes, they are deadly.
 When the at-fault driver cannot be found, pursuing compensation for medical bills and other losses may seem like a lost cause.
 Fortunately, these crashes are classified as uninsured motorist accidents.
 Our Chicago hit-and-run accident attorneys can help victims file claims against their own uninsured/underinsured motorist policy to recover damages.

-The Most Common Injuries Seen by Chicago Car Accident Lawyers
+Common Injuries Our Car Accident Lawyers See

 Motor vehicle accident injuries might seem minor, but if you are injured, you should seek medical treatment to be evaluated.
 Some injuries may not present symptoms at the scene of the accident, but when left untreated, they become life-threatening.
 It is important to attend any follow-up visits that are ordered by the doctor.